lilgallon/particles.js/README.md

 </div>
 ```

 - Execute the script.
-Please see the next section to customize the particles background.
+If you don't know where to put this, put it just before the `</body>` tag.
 ```html
 <script>
     (function() {